bwright70/Guide-to-Legos/Circles.md

 <img src="Photos/Circle(9).PNG">

 Alright First I would make a sketch and just draw two lines with end points at the origin.
-One Verticle One Horizontal.
+One Verticle and One Horizontal.

 These are just references for the patterns we're about to make